alexellis/arkade/README.md

 * Split fields for the image and tag name i.e. `image.name` and `image.tag`
 * Third-level nesting `openfaas.gateway.image`

-## Validate Helm chart images from within a values.yaml file
+## Verify images within a helm chart

 The `arkade chart verify` command validates that all images specified are accessible on a remote registry and takes a values.yaml file as its input.